Stokes County License Hearing Guide

 Stokes County DUI License Suspension & ALR Hearing

 Being arrested for a DUI in Stokes County, North Carolina, can be a frightening experience.
-Besides the criminal charges, you're also facing the immediate threat of losing your driving privileges.
-It's crucial to understand that the DUI process involves two separate tracks: a criminal court case and an administrative process handled by the North Carolina Department of Motor Vehicles (DMV), also sometimes referred to as the Department of Public Safety (DPS).
+Besides facing potential criminal charges, you also face the immediate threat of losing your driving privileges.
+It's crucial to understand that the DUI process involves two separate tracks: a criminal court case and an administrative process handled by the North Carolina Department of Motor Vehicles (DMV).
 This guide focuses on the administrative side, specifically how to protect your license through the Administrative License Revocation (ALR) hearing.
 Don't delay – time is of the essence!

 CRITICAL DEADLINE: Request Hearing Within 15 Days